Skip to main content

 When should I enroll in my SYN courses?

-The recommended schedule is to complete SYN 1 during your first year, SYN 2 during your second year, and SYN 100 during your third or fourth year.
-Please keep in mind writing courses fill up quickly so enrolling early is highly recommended.
+FOR FIRST-YEAR STUDENTS: The recommended schedule is to complete SYN 1 during your first year, SYN 2 during your second year, and SYN 100 during your third or fourth year.
+Please keep in mind that SYN courses fill up quickly, so enrolling during the first pass is highly recommended.

 When are the SYN courses offered?